User Manual

 🏠 Session

-Bellow the “🐣 Origin” bookmark you can see a "🏠 Session" bookmark.
-This one is a temporary bookmark that will lead you back to your first location on the canvas in this session.
+This one is a temporary bookmark that leads you back to your first location on the canvas in this session.

 A session starts the moment you open Endless Paper and ends when you close the app - this is not only to go back to the “home screen” of your device but to actually close it entirely.